Empowering

 Food

-, and tend our
+, and regenerating the

 &